PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

 start the installation process.
 You should be able to take the defaults for all of the options.

-When the installation has completed, you may start a PATRIC command line window by going to the Start Menu, select All Programs, and then PATRIC.
+When the installation has completed, you may start a BV-BRC command line window by going to the Start Menu, select All Programs, and then BV-BRC.

 .. |safari_download_image| image:: images/safari_download_image.png
 .. |chrome_download_image| image:: images/chrome_download_image.png